 Professor Brown began his work in optics and optoelectronics in 1978 as an optical fiber systems designer at GTE Laboratories.
 While there, he wrote the systems modeling software which was used to design the first live-traffic 1.3 µm optical fiber telephone link.
 Since that time, he has had consultancies and technical collaboration with companies such as IBM, Corning Inc., ABB Kent-Taylor, Amp, Rockwell, Rochester Gas and Electric, and Emerson Corporation, along with several law firms and many of the Industrial Associates of the Institute of Optics.

-He received a College of Engineering award for excellence in undergraduate teaching in 1994.
-His professional affiliations have included the Optical Society of America, SPIE, and the Materials Research Society.
-He has served as refereee for numerous professional journals, has served on the Technical Program Committee for the Conference on Lasers and Electro-Optics, Photonics West, Optics and Photonics (the annual meeting of SPIE), Opto-Northeast, and Frontiers in Optics (the annual meeting of the OSA); he is currently on the editorial board for the web-based journal Optics Express.
-He has authored over 60 publications, 10patents, 3 book chapter, was an editor for the four-volume Optics Encyclopedia, and served as co-contributor of articles entitled Light and Polarized Light for the 2008 edition of the World Book Encyclopedia.
+He received a College of Engineering award for excellence in undergraduate teaching in 1994 and a Goergen award, the most prestigious undergraduate teaching award offered by the University of Rochester.
+His professional affiliations have included the Optical Society of America, SPIE, the Materials Research Society, and the American Physical Society.
+He has served as referee for numerous professional journals, and has served on the Technical Program Committee for the Conference on Lasers and Electro-Optics, Photonics West, Optics and Photonics (the annual meeting of SPIE), Opto-Northeast, and Frontiers in Optics (the annual meeting of the OSA); he has just completed a term on the editorial board for the web-based OSA journal Optics Express.
+He has authored over 80 publications, 10 patents, 3 book chapters, was an editor for the four-volume Optics Encyclopedia, and served as co-contributor of articles entitled Light and Polarized Light for the 2008 edition of the World Book Encyclopedia.

 Professor Brown is frequently asked to provide expert consulting in a wide range of areas in optical systems, photonics, and the application of light based technologies to a wide range of manufacturing applications, including emerging areas of photonics.